 Cost of Excavation and Foundation

-Before you commit to expanding your home on the main floor, be aware of any and all zoning restrictions.
+Before you commit to expanding your home on the main floor, be aware of all zoning laws.
 The Seattle Municipal Code states that the combined footprint of all structures cannot exceed a percentage of your total lot size.
 The Seattle Department of Construction & Inspections advises, “For single-family zones, the total coverage is limited to 35 percent of the lot (on lots 5,000 square feet or larger) or 1,000 square feet plus 15 percent of the lot area (on lots smaller than 5,000 square feet).”

-Next month on our blog we will cover the pros and cons of adding a second story to your house, or “building up.”
+For more information about building out vs. building up, read Part Two of this series – pros and cons of adding a second story to your house, or “building up.”
 Whether you’re looking to add to your home by building out or building up, Harjo Construction can help you create a plan and make your home renovation dreams a reality.
 Contact us today to start your home addition journey.